tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 #### 3a-[i].
 API Server

-`The API server expose th kubernetes cluster API and serve as the front-end of the kubernetes cluster.`
+`The API server expose the kubernetes cluster API and serve as the front-end of the kubernetes cluster making it the central hub of all communication.`

-The API Server component is responsible for communication and interacting with the kubernetes cluster.
+The API Server component is responsible for communication and user interaction with the kubernetes cluster.
 Any request sent to a kubernetes cluster to perform any action will be sent to the API server component.
-The API Server component is also responsible the interaction and communication between internal component as well as the communication between the Control Plan and Kubernetes Node.
-If a 3rd part solution, plugin, or application is added to the kubernetes cluster, it will also direct it's communication to the API Server.
-In summary; The API server expose th kubernetes cluster API and serve as the front-end of the kubernetes cluster.
+The API Server component is also responsible for the internal components communication as well as the communication between the Control Plan and Kubernetes Node.
+If a 3rd part solution, plugin, or application is added to and integrated with the kubernetes cluster, communication will also direct to the API Server.

-For a user to interact with the kubernetes cluster, the user will use kubectl CLI or a direct API request with the destination IP to be the API server IP.
-User interaction with kubernetes cluster cloud be (but not limited to) creating a new object, adjusting the state of an existing object, deleting an existing object, or retrieving info for an existing object.
+User interaction with a kubernetes cluster is done using a CLI tool called `kubectl` or directly through API requests with the destination IP to be the API server IP.
+The user can use the kubectl or API to retrieve info from the kubernetes cluster or to create objects using the manifest YAML file.

-In a highly available cluster architecture, three instance of the API server will be deployed on three different nodes.
-A load balancing functionality will be used to direct traffic to the API server in this case.
+The communication between the user using the kubectl to the API server is done through HTTPS REST APIs, however, the internal communication between different components and the API server is done using [gRPC](https://grpc.io/docs/what-is-grpc/introduction/).
+Over TLS for more security.

+In summary - API Server is responsible for:
+- Exposing the Cluster API and handles all API requests
+- Authentication and Authorization
+- Processing API requests and validating data for the API objects like pods, services, etc.
+- Internal components communication
+- Communication between the Control Plan and the Node Components

 To learn more about the Kubernetes API into a more deep details such as specifications and versions, please refer to this [link](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)